 Some researchers found that bone density of the spine and hip is not a significant factor for developing Scheuermann’s kyphosis and neither was gender.
 They emphasized that future research should look at “new genetic and environmental determinants of this disease” beyond just X-rays and structure.

-Cervical kyphosis, also known as “military neck,” is an uncommon condition where there is no or almost no lordotic curvature of the cervical spine.
+Cervical kyphosis, also known as “military neck,” is where there’s zero or almost no lordotic curvature of the cervical spine.
 This can cause a reduction in range of motion in neck flexion and extension.

 Classification of kyphosis

-They classified three categories of kyphosis with each category having one or more sub-groups:
+Led by Dr. Shanmuganathan Rajasekaran, the team analyzed 180 X-rays and 76 patient records and classified three categories of kyphosis with each category having one or more sub-groups:

 Causes of kyphosis

 Symptoms include hip pain and back pain, tenderness to the affected area when touched, and pathological fractures.
-These may cause some people to adopt a kyphotic posture in response to pain as well as psychological stress.
+These may cause some people to adopt a kyphotic posture in response to pain as well as stress.

 Kyphosis and pain